create

 §Nested list (HasMany)

 Use [{ ... }, { ... }] to create multiple related records.
-The macro calls with_<field> with a CreateMany builder, invoking .with_item() for each entry.
+The macro expands each entry into a create builder and passes them as an array to the plural field setter.

 name: "Alice",